Gigabyte5671/CookieManager/README.md

 ```

 To check if a cookie exists, call the checkCookie() function with an argument for the cookie name.
 This will return boolean true if the cookie exists, and boolean false if it doesn't.
+(This function is faster than getCookie if you don't need to know the cookie's value)

 ```javascript
 var cookieExists = checkCookie(cookieName);